Wachusett Dam

 The Wachusett Dam in Clinton, Massachusetts, impounds the Nashua River, creating the Wachusett Reservoir.
 Construction started in 1897 and was completed in 1905.
 It is part of the Nashua River Watershed.

 This dam is part of greater Boston's water system, maintained and controlled by the Massachusetts Water Resources Authority (MWRA).
-Its discharge is into the Nashua River.
+It discharges into the Nashua River.
 When it was completed in 1905, the Wachusett Reservoir was the largest public water supply reservoir in the world.
 At that time, the Wachusett Reservoir Dam was the largest gravity dam in the world as well.

 Construction

 The Metropolitan Water Board selected the south branch of the Nashua River in Clinton as the best site for Boston's new water supply over New Hampshire's Lake Winnipesaukee, Maine's Sebago Lake, and the Merrimack River.

 Churches, factories, homes, and schools within the valley had to be knocked down or moved.
 Roads and rail lines had to be relocated; a railroad tunnel and trestle had to be built in order to relocate the Central Massachusetts Railroad, and over four thousand bodies had to be dug up and moved in the local Catholic cemetery.
 The project brought thousands of immigrants to the area for work.

 The dam created the world's largest water supply reservoir at the time.
 It is still considered the largest "hand dug" dam in the world today.